 The Board believes that it functions independently of management and reviews its procedures on an ongoing basis to ensure that it is functioning independently of management.
 The Board meets without management present, as circumstances require.
 When conflicts arise, interested parties are precluded from voting on matters in which they may have an interest.
 In light of the suggestions contained in NP 58-201, the Board convenes meetings, as deemed necessary, of the independent directors, at which nonindependent directors and members of management are not in attendance.
-During the 2018 Financial Year, the Board held six (6) meetings at which non-independent directors and members of management were not in attendance.
+During the 2019 Financial Year, the Board held six (6) meetings at which non-independent directors and members of management were not in attendance.
 On June 29, 2018, the Board appointed Patrick Anderson as Lead Director of the Corporation to provide leadership to the Board and to facilitate the functioning of the Board independently of Corporation's management.
-The Lead Director, together with Amy Satov, the chair of the corporate governance and nominating committee, is responsible for the corporate governance practices of the Corporation.
-The Board discharges if responsibilities directly and through the committees of the Board: the Audit Committee, comprised of four independent Board members, the CG&N Committee, comprised of three independent Board members, the Compensation Committee, comprised of three independent Board members, and the Sustainable Development Committee, comprised of three Board members, Each committee of the Board operates under a formal charter or mandate which is reviewed, and updated in necessary, on an annual or more frequent basis if necessary.
+The Lead Director, together with Amy Satov, the chair of the CG&N committee, is responsible for the corporate governance practices of the Corporation.
+The Board discharges if responsibilities directly and through the committees of the Board: the Audit Committee, comprised of four independent Board members, the CG&N Committee, comprised of three independent Board members, the Compensation Committee, comprised of three independent Board members, the Sustainable Development Committee, comprised of three Board members, and the Investment Committee, comprised of three independent Board members.
+Each committee of the Board operates under a formal charter or mandate which is reviewed, and updated in necessary, on an annual or more frequent basis if necessary.
 In fulfilling its responsibilities, the Board delegates day-to-day authority to management of the Corporation, while reserving the ability to review management decisions and exercise final judgement on any matter.
 In accordance with applicable legal requirements and historical practice, all matters of a material nature are presented by management to the Board for approval.

-The Board is currently comprised of seven directors, 71% of which are independent, effective as of the date of this Circular, including Sean Roosen, the Chairman of the Board.
+The Board is currently comprised of nine (9) directors, 66.7% of which are independent (within the meaning of Section 1.4 of NI 52-110), effective as of the date of this Circular, including Sean Roosen, the Chair of the Board.
 NI 58-101 defines an "independent director" as a director who has no direct or indirect "material relationship" with the issuer.
 A "material relationship" is as a relationship which could be, in the view of the board of directors of a company, reasonably expected to interfere with the exercise of a member's independent judgment.
-Each of Sean

-Roosen, Patrick Anderson, Keith McKay, Amy Satov and Bernardo Alvarez Calderon are considered to be independent within the meaning of NI 58-101.
-John Burzynski and Jose Vizquerra Benavides are not independent as they are officers of the Corporation.
+Each of Sean Roosen, Patrick Anderson, Keith McKay, Amy Satov Bernardo Alvarez Calderon and Andree St-Germain are considered to be independent within the meaning of NI 58-101.
+John Burzynski, José Vizquerra Benavides and Robert Wares are not independent as Mr. Burzynski is an officer of the Corporation while both Messrs.
+Vizquerra and Wares were officers of the Corporation within the last three years.